To Cut Or Not To Cut. To Bulk Or Not To Bulk? That Is The Skinny Fat Question.

-Now, cardio is certainly not all bad for you.
-In fact, it can be very useful when you use it in the right way.
+Now, cardio is certainly not bad for you.
+In fact, it can be very useful when used in the right way.
 But the issue comes when you use it to excess.
 Especially when you’re in a calorie deficit and aiming to lose fat.
 Because hours and hours of exercise doesn’t automatically lead you to a greater level of fat loss.

 Studies show that a high frequency of endurance training can impair your strength and muscle development.
 So if your goal is to build a leaner and more muscular physique then endless amounts of cardio is not the way to go.

 And if you look into the other studies on the subject there’s even more evidence to back this theory up…

 The bottom line is that too much cardio may negatively effect your desire to have a lean, badass body.
 And ultimately it’s part of the reason you have a skinny fat physique.